“Music is the universal language of mankind” — Henry Wadsworth LongfellowOur aims

 - To include in the repertoire a comprehensive range of composers and compositions, and create a medium for innovative music in selected venues.

-Tickets unable to be used for a particular concert can be exchanged for another concert or concerts in the 2016 series.
+Tickets may be used for any concert in the 2018 series.

 - Purchase additional member's tickets at $25 per ticket at the door.